 Daniel is actively engaged with a number of support communities within Melbourne, tackling some of the difficulties associated with separation and divorce.
 Otherwise Daniel is passionate about music, having trained as a classical guitarist for 11 years, and his rescued greyhound.

-Theodore completed his Juris Doctor at the University of Melbourne to complement his journalism degree.
-He is an avid reader, has a love for boxing and is a proud supporter of the Richmond Football Club.
+Theodore completed his Juris Doctor at the University of Melbourne, a post-graduate degree, to accompany his undergraduate degree in journalism.
+He is an avid reader, has a love for boxing, and is a proud supporter of the Richmond Football Club.